thu-ml/SageAttention/README.md

 <!-- We are continuously updating more features.
 You could **Star** and **Watch** our repository to stay updated.

 --- -->
-This repository provides the official implementation of SageAttention and SageAttention2.
+This repository provides the official implementation of SageAttention and SageAttention2, which achieve surprising speedup on most GPUs without lossing accuracy across all models in a plug-and-play way.

 **SageAttention: Accurate 8-Bit Attention for Plug-and-play Inference Acceleration**
 Paper: https://arxiv.org/abs/2410.02367